Douglas Elliman (NYSE:DOUG) Shares Gap Up After Insider Buying Activity

-Shares of Douglas Elliman Inc (NYSE:DOUG – Get Rating) gapped up prior to trading on Tuesday following insider buying activity.
+Douglas Elliman Inc (NYSE:DOUG – Get Rating)’s share price gapped up prior to trading on Tuesday following insider buying activity.
 The stock had previously closed at 6.58, but opened at 7.04.
-Douglas Elliman shares last traded at 6.75, with a volume of 4,641 shares.
+Douglas Elliman shares last traded at 6.75, with a volume of 4,641 shares trading hands.

-Specifically, CFO J Bryant Kirkland III bought 5,000 shares of the business’s stock in a transaction dated Monday, March 7th.
-The shares were purchased at an average price of 6.58 per share, for a total transaction of 32,900.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, COO Richard Lampen bought 10,000 shares of the business’s stock in a transaction dated Monday, March 7th.
-The stock was acquired at an average price of 6.69 per share, for a total transaction of 66,900.00.
+Specifically, CFO J Bryant Kirkland III bought 10,000 shares of the company’s stock in a transaction on Friday, March 4th.
+The stock was bought at an average price of 6.87 per share, for a total transaction of 68,700.00.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Michael Liebowitz bought 15,000 shares of the company’s stock in a transaction on Friday, March 4th.
+The shares were acquired at an average price of 6.83 per share, with a total value of 102,450.00.
 The disclosure for this purchase can be found here.
-Insiders have acquired a total of 75,000 shares of company stock valued at $510,750 in the last quarter.
+Insiders purchased a total of 75,000 shares of company stock valued at $510,750 in the last 90 days.

-Separately, Jefferies Financial Group began coverage on Douglas Elliman in a research note on Thursday, February 24th.
-They issued a “buy” rating and a $8.50 target price on the stock.
+Separately, Jefferies Financial Group began coverage on shares of Douglas Elliman in a research report on Thursday, February 24th.
+They set a “buy” rating and a $8.50 target price for the company.

-A number of institutional investors have recently bought and sold shares of DOUG.
-BlackRock Inc. purchased a new position in Douglas Elliman in the fourth quarter valued at approximately $118,611,000.
-Capital Research Global Investors purchased a new position in Douglas Elliman in the fourth quarter valued at approximately $60,478,000.
-Renaissance Technologies LLC purchased a new position in Douglas Elliman in the fourth quarter valued at approximately $49,410,000.
-State Street Corp purchased a new position in Douglas Elliman in the fourth quarter valued at approximately $23,146,000.
-Finally, Dimensional Fund Advisors LP purchased a new position in Douglas Elliman in the fourth quarter valued at approximately $16,496,000.
-Institutional investors and hedge funds own 3.23% of the company’s stock.
+Several hedge funds have recently made changes to their positions in DOUG.
+BlackRock Inc. acquired a new position in shares of Douglas Elliman in the 4th quarter valued at $118,611,000.
+Capital Research Global Investors acquired a new position in shares of Douglas Elliman in the 4th quarter valued at $60,478,000.
+Renaissance Technologies LLC acquired a new position in shares of Douglas Elliman in the 4th quarter valued at $49,410,000.
+State Street Corp acquired a new position in shares of Douglas Elliman in the 4th quarter valued at $23,146,000.
+Finally, Dimensional Fund Advisors LP acquired a new position in shares of Douglas Elliman in the 4th quarter valued at $16,496,000.
+3.23% of the stock is owned by institutional investors.

 About Douglas Elliman (NYSE:DOUG)